Everything You Need to Know About Skylights

 Raising the skylight curb might be necessary to properly flash and roof around it.
 The easiest way to do this is to add one or two layers of 2-by-2-inch lumber on top of the existing curb, which will also change the look of the skylight's interior.

-1. The first step is to remove the roof tiles or shingle from around the skylight, from the top down.
-Use a pry bar to break the seal between the tiles above and then you can loosen the nails and pull them out.
+1. The first step is to remove the roof tiles or shingle around the skylight from the top down.
+Use a pry bar to break the seal between the tiles above, and then you can loosen the nails and pull them out.

-2. Then you need to remove the skylight so you can inspect the curb and then repair or replace it.
+2. Then, you need to remove the skylight to inspect the curb and repair or replace it.

 3. Install peel and stick membrane to the bottom, sides, and top, in that order, and then do the same with the metal flashing.